ordina-jworks/ordina-jworks.github.io/_posts/2017-10-02-Testing-angular-with-karma.md

 You should be able to get to it through other functions.

 Generally, you give an input and assert the output, it's as simple as that.
-Your different inputs should also make sure that all branches are tested (e.g. an if else gives you 2 branches, one where if resolves to true and one to false).
+Your different inputs should also make sure that all branches are tested (e.g. an `if` gives you two branches, one where the `if` resolves to `true` and one to `false`).
 Unit tests in Karma also allow you to assert whether a function has been called and optionally with which parameters (`toHaveBeenCalled` and `toHaveBeenCalledWith`).
 This can be useful when for example testing a `void` function that calls a mocked function.
 That way you can still assert the output.